Ontario long-term care home lays off 60 unionized workers

 These were not concessions that CUPE was prepared to make, said Rennick.

-"CUPE national has a no concessions bargaining policy.
+"CUPE national has a no-concessions bargaining policy.
 We don't represent members to take them backwards," she said.

 Durham Christian Homes CEO Ruth McFarlane declined a request for an interview and refused to take questions by email, instead issuing a brief statement.